diablordking/Flutter_PassVault/SECURITY.md

 - Give us reasonable time to respond to your report before making any information public
 - Do not exploit the security vulnerability for your own gain

-Thank you for helping keep NepPass and our users safe!
+Thank you for helping keep PlaPass and our users safe!

 ---